 How Americans Can Take Advantage Of Canada

-For example, my family pays about $21,000 a year for healthcare premiums plus co-pays and co-insurance.
-Does this sound reasonable to you for a healthy family who never sees the physician?
-To generate $21,000 in retirement income at a 4% rate of return requires me to first amass $525,000 in capital.
+For example, my family of four will pay about $28,000 a year for healthcare premiums plus co-pays and co-insurance in 2023.
+Does this sound reasonable to you for a healthy family who never sees a physician?

-Further, given the average college tuition is only $6,571 a year, we would no longer have to contribute $30,000 a year in our son’s 529 college savings plan.
-We could easily afford to pay the $26,284 for four years in Canadian university tuition from the money sitting in our online savings account.
+Further, given the average Canadian college tuition is only $6,800 a year, we would no longer have to contribute $30,000+ a year in our son’s 529 college savings plan.
+We could easily afford to pay $27,200 for four years in Canadian university tuition from the money sitting in our online savings account.

-It is truly mind boggling that four years of Canadian university tuition costs $9,000 less than one year of private kindergarten in San Francisco!
+It is truly mind-boggling that four years of Canadian university tuition costs $11,000 less than one year of private school kindergarten in San Francisco.

 Saving $51,000 a year in healthcare and college expenses just by moving to Canada sounds like a home run.
 That’s $1,275,000 less in capital I need to amass at a 4% rate of return.